tinf15b4-kino/kino-web/documents/Testplan.md

 - Android App

 ### 1.2 Scope
-Testing is done with user interface, function and **tbd** tests.
+Testing is done with user interface, function and load tests.

 ### 1.3 Intended Audience
-This document is intended for the use of Team SmartCinema as well as the projects stakeholders.
+This document is intended for the use of Team SmartCinema as well as the project's stakeholders.

 ### 1.4 Document Terminology and Acronyms
 n/a